erom-teknas/erom-teknas.github.io/_posts/2024-04-01-aws-cloudwatch.md

 ---

 # 🔍 Exploring the Power of AWS Monitoring
-Discover the capabilities and benefits of AWS CloudWatch, AWS X-Ray and AWS CloudTrail for comprehensive monitoring and observability of your AWS infrastructure and applications.
+Discover the capabilities and benefits of AWS CloudWatch for comprehensive monitoring and observability of your AWS infrastructure and applications.

 ## AWS CloudWatch 🌟